amandasardella/barista-pos/README.md

 - Demonstrate **problem-solving** applied to workflow automation
 - Provide a **responsive and intuitive UI** for baristas

+## Future Improvements

+- **User Login System:**
+  Add authentication for baristas and managers to track usage and maintain secure access.

+- **Payment Functionality:**
+  Introduce a multi-order “cart” feature to register several beverages in one submission.

 ## License

 This project is licensed under the **MIT License** — see the [LICENSE](./LICENSE) file for details.